 ASDA Equal Pay Claim

 Since the claim began in 2014, more than 32,000 Asda colleagues have registered with us, and this number is growing daily.
 To date, we have successfully presented thousands of claims in the Employment Tribunal and this number will increase as the claim continues.
 We represent both GMB members, and colleagues who are not in any union.
 Their demand is clear.
 They want to be treated fairly.
 This means being paid a wage that would put them on an equal footing with their colleagues in other parts of the business.

 Despite this, they are paid less than their co-workers in warehouse and distribution centres, whose roles are wrongly deemed to be more taxing.

-If we succeed in bringing a claim against Asda, store workers at Asda and other leading supermarkets will get a well-deserved and long overdue pay rise.
+If we succeed in bringing a claim against Asda, store workers at Asda and other leading supermarkets will get a well-deserved pay rise.
 They will also likely receive compensation, which could amount to up to six years of back pay.
-If you have worked in an ASDA store in England or Scotland over the last five or six years and received an hourly wage, you could be entitled to claim back pay as part of the ASDA Claim.
+If you have worked in an ASDA store in England, Scotland or Wales over the last five or six years and received an hourly wage, you could be entitled to claim back pay as part of the ASDA Claim.
 It is important to note that only workers who join the claim will be entitled to receive compensation.
 Find out more below about how to join our rapidly growing movement for fair treatment.

 WHO CAN CLAIM?